-Information provided Australia The identity and contact method of the person (individual/organization) who approved sending the message Republic Sender's name and contact details (e-mail address, phone number, address) of Korea Japan Personal name or legal name of the said sender, Electronic Mail Address Singapore an accurate and functional electronic mail address or telephone number by which the sender can be readily contacted Philippines All broadcast messages shall display the name of the PTE.
+Country Information provided Australia The identity and contact method of the person (individual/organization) who approved sending the message Cook The identity of the individual or organization who authorised the sending of Islands the message, accurate information about how the recipient can readily contact that individual or organization Republic Sender's name and contact details (e-mail address, phone number, address) of Korea Japan Personal name or legal name of the said sender, Electronic Mail Address Singapore an accurate and functional electronic mail address or telephone number by which the sender can be readily contacted Philippines All broadcast messages shall display the name of the PTE.
 In the case of Content Provider initiated messages, the Content Providers shall indicate their company names or assigned codes.
 PTEs and content providers shall provide an easy-to-remember hotline number, that may be accessed by voice calls or SMS and free of charge, to assist subscribers who may have queries on subscribed services and/or who wish to opt-out from a particular service or to be excluded from receiving any broadcast messages.
-New The identity of the person who authorized the sending of the message, accurate Zealand information about how the recipient can readily contact that person Hong clear and accurate information identifying the individual or organization, clear Kong and accurate information about how the recipient can readily contact that individual or organization Viet Nam advertiser's name, phone number, email address, geographical address, website/web portal, social network (if any)
+New The identity of the person who authorized the sending of the message, Zealand accurate information about how the recipient can readily contact that person Hong clear and accurate information identifying the individual or organization, Kong clear and accurate information about how the recipient can readily contact that individual or organization Viet Nam advertiser's name, phone number, email address, geographical address, website/web portal, social network (if any)